 All the above explorations are based on a particular law of the density-dependent magnetic field profile, which offers an exponential variation.
-One may question if the density-dependent magnetic field profile used in this work (eqn. \ref{mag_bando}) is inconsistent with the Maxwell equations \cite{mag_crit}.
+One may question if the density-dependent magnetic field profile used in this work (Eq. \ref{mag_bando}) is inconsistent with the Maxwell equations \cite{mag_crit}.
 Actually, this should not be an issue.
-Under the formalism of approximate spherical symmetry (which is quite a good approximation, particularly, for toroidal fields) described in this paper, the density-dependent profile only gives us the magnitude of the magnetic field at a particular density (and hence radius) within the star.
+Under the formalism of approximate spherical symmetry (which is quite a good approximation, particularly, for toroidal fields) described in this paper, the density-dependent profile only gives us the magnitude of the magnetic field at a particular density (and hence, radius) within the star.
 The orientation is determined by whether we consider ``RO" or ``TO" fields.
 As we have shown in the previous work in the same line, we can always make the magnitude obtained from the density-dependent profile consistent with the Maxwell equations, approximately in the regime of spherical symmetry, for both of the orientations considered in this work.
-A detailed proof of this is shown in section (2.4) of \cite{deb}, under similar formalism and assumptions.
+A detailed proof of this is shown in Sec.
+2.4 of \cite{deb}, under similar formalism and assumptions.

 One of the alternative profiles is a polynomial profile, with magnetic field expressed as a function of the baryon chemical potential ($\mu_B$).
 The profile is obtained by fitting the two-dimensional results from the numerical code LORENE using quadratic polynomials \cite{dex1,dex2}, given by